prestodb/presto/presto-docs/src/main/sphinx/admin/resource-groups.rst

 it does not cause running queries to fail; instead new queries become queued.
 A resource group may have sub groups or may accept queries, but may not do both.

-The resource groups and associated selection rules are defined in a JSON file The filename of the JSON config file is specified with the ``resource-groups.config-file`` config property.
+The resource groups and associated selection rules are configured by a manager which is pluggable.
+An implementation that uses a static file can be installed via the ``presto-resource-group-managers`` plugin and enabled by adding ``resource-groups.configuration-manager=file`` to ``etc/resource-groups.properties`` and setting ``resource-groups.config-file`` to the location of a JSON config file with the properties described below.

 Resource Group Properties
 -------------------------